Are you a physician looking for materials for your patients? Please visit the AAFP website.

 The health care law signed by President Barack Obama in 2010 benefits Medicare patients who hit the coverage gap (“donut hole”) under the prescription drug benefit.
 The coverage gap is a period of time in which you have to pay for all your prescription drug costs yourself.
 The law established the following:

-- Starting in 2011, enrollees received a 50% discount on brand-name prescription drugs covered by Medicare Part D. The discount will begin to increase starting in 2013 until enrollees pay just 25% of the cost of brand-name drugs in 2020.
+- Enrollees receive a discount on brand-name prescription drugs covered by Medicare Part D. The discount will begin to increase each year until enrollees pay just 25% of the cost of brand-name drugs in 2020.

-- Starting in 2011, enrollees also received a 7% discount on generic drugs covered by Medicare Part D. The discount will grow 7% each year until enrollees pay just 25% of the cost of generic drugs in 2020.
+- Enrollees also received a discount on generic drugs covered by Medicare Part D. The discount will grow each year until enrollees pay just 25% of the cost of generic drugs in 2020.

 Where can I learn more?